TUDelft-CITG/MUDE/book/reliability-system/overview.md

 This is a key part of step 3 in a risk analysis: quantitative analysis.

-Just a few simple examples to illustrate: series and parallel systems, influence of dependence
+Just a few simple examples to illustrate: series and parallel systems, influence of dependence.

 Example illustrating difference in failure probability in reality versus model (flooding?).